Historia de Amour

-Historia de Amour is Yolandita Monge's twelfth (12th) studio album and second with CBS Records (now Sony Music Latin).
+Historia de Amour (History of Love) is Yolandita Monge's twelfth (12th) studio album and second with CBS Records (now Sony Music Latin).
 It follows the same formula of her previous release and includes the hits "Serás Mío", "Perdóname Otra Vez", "Que Te Hice", and "Sí".
 Monge won the Buga Festival in Colombia for composing and performing the song "Sí".

 The album was re-issued on CD format in 1992 and it is currently out of print in all media formats.
 Several hits songs appear in various compilations of the singer available as digital downloads at iTunes and Amazon.